Last updated on October 20th, 2022

 Voluntary churn typically doesn’t happen out of anywhere.
 It’s a decision that takes time.
 That’s good for you as a business owner because it means you have time to sway a customer’s decision the other way and convince them to stay.

 Key indicators of potential churn include reduced service usage or completely stopping usage.
-That’s why it’s important to monitor these metrics.
+That’s why it’s important to monitor these metrics for customer satisfaction.

 If it looks like a subscriber is missing out on a key feature of your subscription, send out an email and show them how to maximize their service.